Orepap/Clust3D/Clust3D Parameters.md

 ______________________________________________________________________________

 **preprocess**: Boolean.
-Dictates if TMDC will apply preprocessing steps to the fed data file.
+Dictates if Clust3D will apply preprocessing steps to the fed data file.
 (Default: True)

-	True:	TMDC applies the user specified preprocessing steps to the data file.
+	True:	Clust3D applies the user specified preprocessing steps to the data file.
- 	False:	The user has already provided a preprocessed data file and no preprocessing steps will take place inside TMDC.
+ 	False:	The user has already provided a preprocessed data file and no preprocessing steps will take place inside Clust3D.

 *Tips*
-• Automated prepocessing by TMDC allows for fast and seemless integration of TDMC with GEO datasets.
+• Automated prepocessing by Clust3D allows for fast and seemless integration of Clust3D with GEO datasets.
 • Allowing the user to use their own preprocessed data file, allows for more precise and targeted analysis.

 ______________________________________________________________________________